 Other foldable smartphones so far have gone with the highest-end processors that each maker has available, but Motorola might be charting a different approach here.

 XDA Developers points to a Qualcomm Snapdragon 710 processor in the Motorola RAZR V4 – that's a mid-range chip, rather than a more powerful flagship chip.
-For example, the Snapdragon 855 is what's being used in the Samsung Galaxy S10 (in some regions) and probably most of the other Android flagships coming in 2019.
+For example, the Snapdragon 855 is what's being used in most of the Android flagships this year.

 That same report points to 4GB and 6GB RAM options, depending on model, as well as 64GB and 128GB storage options.